What we do

 Associates Inc.

-provides computer forensics investigation and consulting assistance
+provides computer forensic investigation services, computer expert witness services and information technology consulting assistance

 to both the legal and business I.T. security communities.

-plaintiffs or defendants in civil cases and in
+We support lawyers and their clients in civil cases and in

-sensitive areas for corporate clients, such as possible breaches of
+sensitive areas for corporate clients, such as possible breaches of business data policies and computer fraud.

 Morochove & Associates Inc. at a glance

-boutique technology consulting firm founded in 1988.
+Boutique technology consulting firm founded in 1988.

-we are flexible and
+We are flexible and

 tailor our services to meet client needs.

-we approach computer forensic science from a
+We approach computer forensic science from a

 business and information technology perspective supported by decades of hands-on experience.

-we deliver top-notch information technology consulting.
+We deliver top-notch information technology consulting.

-we do not sell computer hardware or software because we dedicate our efforts to
+technology consulting services for clients, so we do not sell computer hardware or software.

 Our

-includes participation in civil and criminal cases.
+includes participation in arbitrations and both civil and criminal defence court cases.

 We work with legal teams prior to carrying out the orders to